|Guide||♦||10 Triplogs||1 Topic|

 Trade fur with fellow hikers

 This trail is in the Bill Williams Mountain Watershed.
-The area is often ordered closed from June until enough moisture is present to reduce the risk of human-caused wildfires.
+The area is often ordered closed from June until enough moisture is present to reduce human-caused wildfires' risk.
 Best check the Kaibab Forest for closures in June and July.

 From Buckskinner Trailhead in Buckskinner Park, you enter the forest within a few strides.
 The trail is an easy 200-foot ascent up a volcanic terrace in the San Francisco volcanic field.